Excel Waterfall Charts: How To Create One That Doesn't Suck

 If you don't synchronize scales, don't even insert the charts

-All too often you see two Excel charts side by side with completely different scales.
-While each of them is an adequate data visualization on its own, you must make sure they are scaled once you put them side by side!
-Otherwise don't even insert the charts and just leave the data in a table — or risk misleading/incorrect interpretation.
+All too often, you see two Excel charts side by side with completely different scales.
+While each is an adequate data visualization, you must ensure they are scaled once you put them side by side!
+Otherwise, don't insert the charts and leave the data in a table — or risk misleading/incorrect interpretation.

 So, how do you synchronize scales of Excel charts?
 While the procedure is not particularly hard, it is time-consuming.
 It's a similar procedure that we used to break the axis.

-The first step is to re-add Vertical Axis on both charts.
+The first step is to re-add the Vertical Axis on both charts.

 This is what we have so far:

 OK, that wasn't too bad.
-Now, what if you have a monthly report with 6 waterfall charts on it?
+What if you have a monthly report with 6 waterfall charts on it?
 Would you do this procedure for 6 charts every month when the data changes?
 I guess not.

 Of course, you can automate this, but you have to use VBA to do it.
 If you don't want to use VBA, maybe this article from 2012 by Jon Peltier will help you.

-You got it so far: everything is much easier if you use Zebra BI for Office instead of native Excel charts.
+You got it so far: everything is much easier using Zebra BI for Office instead of native Excel charts.
 See what else can be done 👇

 Adding variances and difference highlights

-The default Excel waterfall charts do not show a very important feature that is crucial for the understanding of your performance: variances (absolute & relative) and difference highlights.
+The default Excel waterfall charts do not show crucial features for understanding your performance: variances (absolute & relative) and difference highlights.
 In Zebra BI for Office, both features are applied automatically.

-You can also control whether an increase is a positive or a negative event.
+You can also control whether an increase is positive or negative.
 We know that in some cases, like when it comes to costs, an increase is a negative development.
-You can simply right-click on the category where data should be inverted and select a custom calculation "Invert".
+You can right-click on the category where data should be inverted and select a custom calculation "Invert."
 This will automatically adapt the visualization to display the right context.

-Another useful feature we added is the difference highlights between starting and ending values.
-The difference highlight is added automatically and is on by default.
+Another helpful feature we added is the difference highlights between starting and ending values.
+The difference highlight is added automatically and is enabled by default.
 By going to the settings in the global toolbar, you can also switch it off.

 Creating an income statement with vertical waterfall charts